DrJieTao/DeepLearning_docs/syllabus.md

 ### DataCamp Assignments

 There are __four (4)__ assignments in this course, which covers different phases/aspects of a deep learning project.
-These are designed to provide you with an opportunity to internalize as well as apply the materials discussed during the class ses-sion and related practices.
+These are designed to provide you with an opportunity to internalize as well as apply the materials discussed during the class session and related practices.

 <!--TODO: Jie: add datacamp course -->